Affiliate links on Android Authority may earn us a commission. Learn more.

 Have you ever wanted to know more information about Area 51 and aliens?
 Check out episode #1315 with Bob Lazar and Jeremy Corbell.
 This episode aired in 2019 and includes over two hours of conversation about everything strange that’s happened at Area 51.
 Bob Lazar has shared quite a bit of information about Area 51 in the past, and he delves into all of it in detail with Joe Rogan.

-Even if you don’t buy into everything that’s said in this episode, it’s fascinating to listen to and ponder the possibilities.
+Even if you don’t buy into everything said in this episode, it’s fascinating to listen to and ponder the possibilities.

 8. Jack Dorsey and Vijaya Gadde – #1258

-Dorsey and Gadde address some tough accusations of bias and censorship at Twitter, and, whether or not you believe their answers, it’s enlightening to hear what they have to say when confronted with pretty pointed questions.
-Twitter may not be perfect but, like this episode, it certainly is a conversation starter for interesting topics.
+Dorsey and Gadde address some tough accusations of bias and censorship at Twitter, and whether or not you believe their answers, it’s enlightening to hear what they have to say when confronted with pretty pointed questions.
+Twitter may not be perfect, but, like this episode, it certainly is a conversation starter for interesting topics.

 9. Jon Bernthal — #1916